 Urban development in EU programmes

 EU Member States cooperate in many areas of urban policy.
-Cooperation and programmes at EU level cover such themes as sustainable urban development in the cohesion policy, development of urban networks and knowledge exchange, support for innovative urban development and strengthening of urban research at EU level.
+Cooperation and programmes at EU level cover such themes as sustainable urban development in the cohesion policy, development of urban networks and knowledge exchange, support for innovative urban development and strengthening of urban research and information at EU level.